 The economic contribution of local forestry

-This sector is still small in financial terms, but it's growing and has large positive local impacts, especially in remote rural locations where there's often little alternative occupation or opportunity for business development.
+The sector is growing and has positive local impacts, especially in remote rural locations where there's often little alternative occupation or opportunities for business development.
+The report demonstrates that recreation and tourism is important and Scotland’s forests provide the locations for entrepreneurs to create a range of profitable businesses.

-Read the study about the value of spporting local forestry businesses for more information.
+Read the study about the value of supporting local forestry businesses for more information.

 Future economic development

-We support initiatives through the Timber Development Programme to help the wood fibre sector add value across the whole supply chain and find the most appropriate end market for Scotland’s timber.
+Scottish Forestry continues to support the wood fibre sector in its ambitions to add new value across the whole supply chain and find the most appropriate end markets for Scotland’s timber.

 Related documents